-In order to capitalize on the widespread usage of 5-FU and the significant global commercial opportunity for a more effective and safer fluoropyrimidine, we plan to initiate a Phase 1/2 trial in 2022 in patients with advanced solid tumors to identify additional indications and combinations, including with immuno-oncology agents such as PD-1 inhibitors, for NUC-3373's further development.
+In order to capitalize on the widespread usage of 5-FU and the significant global commercial opportunity for a more effective and safer fluoropyrimidine, we initiated a Phase 1/2 modular trial, known as the NuTide:303 trial, in 2022 of NUC-3373 in combination with the PD-1 inhibitor pembrolizumab in patients with advanced solid tumors and in combination with docetaxel for patients with lung cancer.
+We expect to report initial data from the NuTide:303 trial in 2023.